 For this purpose, you must know your customers well — research their habits, behavior, lifestyle, influences, needs, and motivations.

 After you created a detailed customer profile and understand the multiple consumer journeys they employ on the way to making a purchase, deciding the best mix of content needed to motivate them at the various stages of the consumer buying cycle.

 Decide which channels are best to reach your customers

 A lot of marketers make the mistake of devising the same content strategy for all online channels.
 Rather than restricting their presence to relevant channels, many businesses tend to opt for a presence on all platforms.

 While 360-degree marketing does call for an all-around presence, you must prioritize channels based on where your target audience lives online.
 For instance, older consumers tend to use Facebook, while younger ones like Pinterest (especially women) and WhatsApp.
 The youngest users tend to favor YouTube.
 Remember, there’s a cost attached to each channel you decide to employ in both time and money.
 Use your resources well.

 Once you decide which platform or platforms are your focus, tailor content according to the given platform.
-For instance, on Instagram, copy is generally considerably shorter and more image-centric than Facebook.
+For instance, on Instagram, the copy is generally considerably shorter and more image-centric than Facebook.

 Steps to take

 Once you have your brand’s online content strategy, the next step is actually creating content.

 Before you write content for any digital platform, begin by defining the purpose of the message, the intended audience, and the tone you wish to use.
 Weave a story, but always include a Call-to-Action in your content.